-Applicants who received a score less than the recommended funding level for approval (60 points required) and were deemed to be disapproved by the ORC, will receive an Executive Summary Statement from the IHS program office within 30 days of the conclusion of the ORC outlining the weaknesses and strengths of their application submitted.
-The IHS program office will also provide additional contact information as needed to address questions and concerns as well as provide technical assistance if desired.
+Applicants who received a score less than the recommended funding level for approval (60 points) and were deemed to be disapproved by the ORC, will receive an Executive Summary Statement from the ODSCT within 30 days of the conclusion of the ORC outlining the strengths and weaknesses of their application submitted.
+The summary statement will be sent to the Authorized Organizational Representative that is identified on the face page (SF-424) of the application.
+The ODSCT will also provide additional contact information as needed to address questions and concerns as well as provide technical assistance if desired.